Applications tab

 Apply to a new job

-Click + Apply to a job, pick a job from the searchable list, confirm.
+Click Add Job Application, pick a job from the searchable list, confirm.
 A new application is created with stage New.

 -